DavidSouther/software_craftsmanship/00_introduction/python/README.md

 1. **Say even more things!** Make your program say another five things.
 1. **Say some math.** Make your program say the results of more mathematical expressions.
 We'll cover arithmetic more in the next chapter.
-1. **Try Visual Studio Code** [Visual Studio Code](https://code.visualstudio.com/) is a very powerful editor with a number of extensions to make writing many programming languages easy.

 When you've done some or all of these, get started in [chapter 1](../../01_basic_types_and_control_flow/README.md)